A VJ Day Story

 At home, he married and returned to work at the Education Supply Association.
-Young Orachun went on to became a diplomat, eventually becoming Thai ambassador to the People’s Republic of China, North Korea, Portugal and Mexico.
+Young Orachun went on to become a diplomat, eventually becoming Thai ambassador to the People’s Republic of China, North Korea, Portugal and Mexico.

 You can read more about Orachun's story at the Central Intelligence Agency.

 With thanks to the Denson family, Alan Ford and the CIA!